koenrane/KR-new-site/content/welcome-to-the-pond.md

 ## My dating doc!

 Like any good trout seeking a mate, I've prepared my nesting grounds with care.
-While (female) trout typically build their nests (called ["redds"](https://fishingweekendwarrior.com/information/a-comprehensive-guide-to-rainbow-trout-spawning/)) in gravel stream beds, I've taken the initiative to construct mine in digital form.
+While trout typically build their nests (called ["redds"](https://fishingweekendwarrior.com/information/a-comprehensive-guide-to-rainbow-trout-spawning/)) in gravel stream beds, I've taken the initiative to construct mine in digital form.
 Female trout are known to carefully inspect potential nesting sites before choosing their mate - and I encourage similar scrutiny of my [dating doc](/date-me).[^trout]
 <figure>
 <img src="https://assets.turntrout.com/static/images/anime_sunset.avif" alt="A stylized rendition of a beautiful orange sunset over the Bay skyline." style="margin-top: 1rem; width: 80%;"/>
 <figcaption>I'm hoping to meet my future wife in the next few years.
 Is it you?
 Is it someone you know?</figcaption>